Facebook Tracking Pixel

 Stone Mountain

-Hikers can explore the wonder of the 600-foot, 300 million year-old granite dome, wander through densely wooded areas, and view cascading waterfalls along 16 miles of trails in Stone Mountain State Park.
-The strenuous Loop Trail leads hikers to the summit of the mountain, then continues to the top of Stone Mountain Falls.
-From there, the trail descends to the meadow at the base of the mountain and back to the trailhead.
-Cedar Rock Trail and Wolf Rock Trail lead to excellent views, and Widow’s Creek Trail has backcountry camping sites as well.
+Hikers can explore the wonder of the 600-foot, 300 million-year-old granite dome, wander through densely wooded areas, and view cascading waterfalls along 16 miles of trails in Stone Mountain State Park.
+The strenuous Loop Trail leads hikers to the mountain’s summit and then continues to the top of Stone Mountain Falls.
+From there, the trail descends to the meadow at the mountain’s base and back to the trailhead.
+Cedar Rock Trail and Wolf Rock Trail lead to excellent views, and Widow’s Creek Trail also has backcountry camping sites.

 From the Blue Ridge Parkway, take US 21 south to Roaring Gap.
 Turn right on Oklahoma Road and follow it for approximately 3 miles.
 The Park entrance is on the right.
 From I-77, take Exit 83 and turn west onto US 21.
 Veer left onto Traphill Road (SR 1002) and follow it to the John P. Frank Parkway.
 Turn right and follow the parkway to the Park.